Pacific Rim Uprising: Plot

-When the drones reach their respective locations, their piloting operations are hijacked by cloned Kaiju brains secretly mounted onboard.
-The Kaiju-Jaeger hybrids simultaneously attack all Shatterdomes, inflicting heavy casualties and incapacitating almost all Jaegers.
-Newt and Dr. Hermann Gottlieb try to disable the drones, but the latter discovers that the former is behind the attack when he commands the Kaiju-Jaeger hybrids to open multiple breaches across the Pacific Rim.
-Newt's mind has been possessed by the Precursors—who forged a link when he and Hermann drifted with Kaiju brains—and reveals that he placed the brains in the drones to ensure the Precursors' plan would proceed.
+When the drones reach their respective locations, they become hijacked by cloned Kaiju brains secretly mounted on board.
+The Kaiju-Jaeger hybrids simultaneously attack all Shatterdomes, incapacitating most of the Jaegers and inflicting heavy casualties, with Marshal Quan getting killed in the process.
+While attempting to sabotage the drones, Dr. Hermann Gottlieb discovers that Newt, whose mind is possessed by the Kaiju's creators, the Precursors, due to him drifting with Kaiju brains, is responsible for the attack when he commands the Kaiju-Jaeger hybrids to open multiple breaches across the Pacific Rim.
+Newt had also implanted the brains for both the drones and Obsidian Fury in accordance with the Precursors' plan.

-Although Liwen is able to destroy the drones, closing the breaches, three creatures, Hakuja, Shrikethorn, and Raijin had already emerged and reached Tokyo.
-The team realizes that the Precursors' true goal is to detonate Mount Fuji with the Kaijus' blood which will cause every volcano lining the Ring of Fire to erupt, releasing volcanic matter into the atmosphere and wiping out all life on Earth, simultaneously terraforming the planet for Precursor colonization.
+Although Liwen destroys the drones, closing the breaches in the process, three Kaiju—Hakuja, Shrikethorn, and Raijin—had already emerged and reached Tokyo.
+The team realizes that the Precursors' true endgame is to detonate Mount Fuji with the Kaijus' reactive blood, which will cause every volcano lining the Ring of Fire to erupt, releasing volcanic matter into the atmosphere and causing an extinction-level event.
+This simultaneously causes terraformation of the planet for Precursor colonization.

-The cadets are mobilized while Hermann and Liwen repair the PPDC's four salvageable Jaegers; Hermann develops Kaiju-blood-powered rockets, which launch the team to Tokyo.
-Although the Jaegers, including Gipsy Avenger, initially repel the three Kaiju, Newt merges them into a "Mega-Kaiju" using robotic parasites from one of Liwen's factories.
-Three of the four Jaegers are destroyed, leaving Gipsy Avenger as the only one remaining.
-Jake and Amara, replacing the injured Nate, pilot it against the Mega-Kaiju, with Liwen remote piloting Scrapper and aiding them by locating a rocket and welding it to Gipsy, which sends the Jaeger (with Scrapper holding on) into the atmosphere and free-falling back to Earth, colliding into the Mega-Kaiju and killing it at the last second; Jake and Amara survive by transferring to Scrapper.
-Enraged at the Mega-Kaiju's death, Newt attempts to initiate a "Plan B" but is knocked out and captured by Nate.
-Later, Jake speaks with Newt, who warns of the Precursor's return.
-Jake states that humanity is preparing for the upcoming war.
+The cadets are mobilized while Hermann and Liwen repair Gipsy Avenger and three salvageable Jaegers Bracer Phoenix, Saber Athena and Guardian Bravo.
+Hermann develops Kaiju-blood-powered rockets, which launches the team to Tokyo.
+Although the Jaegers initially repel the Kaiju, Newt merges them into a "Mega-Kaiju" using robotic parasites from one of Liwen's factories.
+Gipsy Avenger is the sole survivor when the other three Jaegers are destroyed or heavily damaged.
+Jake and Amara, replacing the injured Nate, pursue the Mega-Kaiju, with Liwen aiding them by remote piloting Scrapper and welding a rocket to Gipsy Avenger, which sends both Jaegers into the atmosphere and free-falling back to Earth.
+Jake and Amara transfer to Scrapper before Gipsy Avenger collides into the Mega-Kaiju and kills it at the last second.
+Angered by the Mega-Kaiju's death, Newt attempts to initiate a backup plan but is knocked out and captured by Nate.
+Confronting an imprisoned Newt, who warns of the Precursors' return, Jake states that humanity is preparing to take the fight to them.